 Precautions and warnings: Lantus is not the insulin of choice for treatment of diabetic ketoacidosis.
-In case of insufficient glucose control or a tendency to hypo/hyperglycaemic episodes all relevant factors must be reviewed before dose adjustment is considered.
+In case of insufficient glucose control or tendencv а hypo/hyperglycaemic episodes all relevant factors must be reviewed before dose adjustment is considered.
 Transferring a patient to another type or brand of insulin should be done under strict medical supervision.
-Traceability: In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.
 Injection technique: Patients must be instructed to perform continuous rotation of the injection site to reduce the risk of developing lipodystrophy and cutaneous amyloidosis.
 There is a potential risk of delayed insulin absorption and worsened glycaemic control following insulin injections at sites with these reactions.
 A sudden change in the injection site to an unaffected area has been reported to result in hypoglycaemia.
 Blood glucose monitoring is recommended after the change in the injection site, and dose adjustment of antidiabetic medications may be considered.
 Intercurrent illness also requires intensified metabolic monitoring.
 Hypoglycaemia: Particular caution should be exercised, and intensified blood monitoring is advisable for patients in whom hypoglycaemic episodes might be of clinical relevance and in those where dose adjustments may be required.
-Warning signs of hypoglycaemia may be changed, less pronounced or absent in certain risk groups.
+Warning hypoglycaemia may be changed, less pronounced or absent in certain risk groups.
 The prolonged effect of subcutaneous Lantus may delay recovery from hypoglycaemia.
 Due to more sustained basal insulin supply with Lantus, less nocturnal but earlier morning hypoglycaemia can be expected.
 Insulin antibodies: administration may cause insulin antibodies to form.
 Rarely, this may necessitate dose adjustment.
 Pioglitazone: Cases of cardiac failure have been reported, especially in patients with risk factors for development of cardiac heart failure.
 Patients on this combination should be observed and pioglitazone should be discontinued if any deterioration in cardiac symptoms occurs.
 Medication errors: Insulin labels must always be checked before each injection to avoid errors between Lantus and other insulins.
 Lantus Solostar is only suitable for subcutaneous injections from its pre-filled pen.
 Lantus cartridges are only suitable for subcutaneous injections from specific reusable pens (please refer to SmPC for further details).
-If administration by syringe is necessary, a vial should be used.
 Interactions: A number of substances affect glucose metabolism and may require dose adjustment of Lantus.
 Pregnancy and lactation: No clinical data on exposed pregnancies from controlled clinical trials are available.
 A large amount of post-marketing data indicates no specific adverse effects of Lantus in pregnancy.
 Use of Lantus in pregnancy can be considered if clinically needed.
 Insulin requirements may decrease during the first trimester and generally increase during the second and third trimesters.
 Immediately after delivery, insulin requirements decline rapidly (increased risk of hypoglycaemia).
 Careful monitoring of glucose control is essential.
 It is unknown if Lantus is excreted in breast milk.

-Adverse reactions: Very common; Hypoglycaemia.
+Adverse reactions: Very common: Hypoglycaemia.
 Prolonged or severe hypoglycaemia may be life-threatening.
 Overdose may lead to severe and sometimes long-term and life-threatening hypoglycaemia.
-Common; Lipohypertrophy, injection site reactions.
-Uncommon; Lipoatrophy.
-Rare; Allergic reactions, visual impairment, retinopathy and oedema.
-Very rare; Dysgeusia, myalgia.
-Frequency not known; Cutaneous amyloidosis.
+Common: Lipohypertrophy, injection site reactions.
+Uncommon: Lipoatrophy.
+Rare: Allergic reactions, visual impairment, retinopathy and oedema.
+Very rare: Dysgeusia, myalgia.
+Frequency not known: Cutaneous amyloidosis.
 Prescribers should consult the SmPC in relation to other adverse reactions.
+Legal category: POM.